carlosghabrous/never-red/specs/userstories.md

     - time series of electricity and gas bills
     - time series of expenses, income and savings (income - expenses)
     - expenses percentiles, i. e., return top 10 expenses in the current month (or arbitrary period)

+- user can define savings goal, and track it down
+- user can define budgets for all expenses categories, and track them down